Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 -
 -

-Does your solution look simialar to this?
+Does your solution look similar to this?
 Notice I used the random function written earlier.

 ```JavaScript
 // Random Shape